Sports and Recovery Therapist

-Specializing in Sports and Injury Rehabilitation
+Specializing in Injury Rehabilitation offering Magnanimous Muscle Manipulation

 The Approach

-Structural Sport and Rehabilitation Therapy LLC is a Medical Massage practice with special training and skill in treating clients by manually manipulating muscles and other soft tissues to relieve pain, help heal injuries, improve circulation, relieve stress, increase relaxation, and promote general wellness.
+Structural Sport and Rehabilitation Therapy LLC is a practice with special training and skill in treating clients by manually manipulating muscles and other soft tissues to relieve pain, help heal injuries, improve circulation, relieve stress, increase relaxation, and promote general wellness.

-Middletown, CT 06457
+Home office will be located in Middletown, CT 06457

 Many Forms of Muscle Manipulation